Information Technology Helpdesk/Support Technician

 - hands-on training through IT-related internships and volunteer work.

-IT helpdesk/support technicians spend a lot of time using computers, so it is important that they know how to use computer equipment properly to avoid occupational overuse syndrome (OOS).
+IT helpdesk/support technicians spend a lot of time using computers, so they need to know how to use computer equipment properly to avoid occupational overuse syndrome (OOS).

 IT helpdesk/support technicians may choose to become certified through professional associations such as the Institute of IT Professionals.